developerfab/PICA-campaign-service/README.md

 $ bundle exec rspec
 ```

+## Configure with docker

-2. If you want this project with docker, you can run
+If you want this project with docker, you can run

 ```
 $ sh start.sh